 The court held that, while rising costs were not necessarily the intention behind the merger, the dominance of St. Luke’s over the Nampa market made it likely that it would be able to negotiate higher insurance reimbursement rates and rates for ancillary services like x-rays and ultrasounds.
 Those increased costs would then most likely be passed on to consumers.
 This led the court to issue a permanent injunction of the merger under federal and state antitrust law.

 If you or your business has a contract dispute or other legal matter, you should consult with a skilled business and commercial lawyer.
-James G. Schwartz has represented businesses in the Bay Area for the past 38 years.
+Cirrus Law PC has represented businesses in the Bay Area for the past 38 years.
 To schedule an initial confidential consultation to to discuss your case, please contact us today online or at (925) 463-1073.

 More Blog Posts: